 Barbell hip thrusts are a go-to exercise for building glute strength.
 In fact, hip thrusts and many hip thrust alternatives have been shown to create more consistent tension on the glutes compared with squats, in addition to producing greater metabolic stress.

 If you want to target your glutes even more during the hip thrust, take a wider than shoulder-width stance.
+I also wrote an entire article detailing how the hip thrust can increase your squat, which you should read next if you have lock-out issues.

 Take a look at my Squat Accessories article for more ideas on different exercises you can implement to improve your squat.